Raji93/Analytics-on-Centralized-code-repository-logs-using-JAVA/README.md

 ===========
 In this activity, P3A2_Yellajosyula_ryellajo class uses OpenCSV library and the CSVWriter class to output below list of values to a CSV file named Details.csv in corresponding columns.

-First column:The  name of every file changed
+First column: The  name of every file changed

-Second column: Total number of commits don’t to this file Third column: Earliest or first commit done to this file Fourth column: Last date of commit to this file.
+Second column: Total number of commits don’t to this file

+Third column: Earliest or first commit done to this file

+Fourth column: Last date of commit to this file.

 P3A1_Yellajosyula_ryellajo  class and its methods are called using its class instance in achieving above results.Concepts of String processing,Selection Sort,Date comparisions,HashMaps and Lists are used in achieving the desired output.